fharms/Blog-127.0.0.1/_posts/09-05-2015-Combine-unit-and-integrations-tests.md

 ---
 layout: post
-title: Combine unit and integrations tests in the same module
+title: Combine unit and integrations tests in the same module categories : [Unit-Test]
+tags:
+- Java
+- Maven
+- JUnit
+- Unit test
-tags: Java, Maven, JUnit, Unit test, Integration test
+- Integration test
 post_author: Flemming Harms
+redirect_from: "/2015/05/09/Combine-unit-and-integrations-tests/"
 ---

 If you do a little research on how to combine unit and integration tests you will find